Molybdomancy: Germany, Austria, and Switzerland

 Adolf Hitler tries the Bleigießen at the Berghof on New Year's Eve 1938/1939.

 Bleigießen (literally "lead pouring") is a traditional activity held at the New Year to predict the fortune of the coming year.
 The different resulting shapes are identified based on their resemblance to any of various objects, animals, and structures, each with its own interpretation.
 EU regulations passed in 2018 limit the sale of toxic lead-containing products, including molybdomancy kits.
-Alternatives involve dripping molten wax or tin rather than lead into water.
+Tin may be substituted for lead.
+Carromancy, or dripping molten wax into water, is also a substitute.

 In the Czech Republic molybdomancy is one of the traditional Christmas traditions.

 Turkey

 The tradition of molybdomancy is called kurşun dökme in Turkish (literally, "lead casting", "lead pouring") which is intended to help with various spiritual problems or predict the future.
 The rituals vary, but they involve pouring molten lead into water.
 Researchers from Ankara University performed a study of the effects of this tradition on the health of women.
 They reported risks of antimony poisoning and lead poisoning.

 A similar traditional practice is used in Bosnia and Herzegovina.